 - Whole grains, such as durham wheat or locally grown (organic) corn

 Eating plenty of high-antioxidant foods just like people in the blue zones do — such as making them about half of your plate or more at any meal — contributes disease-fighting nutrients and naturally controls your body’s hunger signals so you know when you’re full.

 These types of foods lower inflammation, which is crucial because we know inflammation is at the root of most diseases.

 Plant foods deliver loads of fiber, antioxidants, potential natural anti-cancer agents (insoluble fiber), cholesterol reducers and blood-clot blockers, plus essential minerals.
-This is likely one reason why people in the blue zone eating a healing diet suffer much less from heart attacks, strokes, diabetes, dementia and cancer than people living in the U.S.
+This is likely one reason why people in the blue zones eating a healing diet suffer mush less from heart attacks, strokes, diabetes, dementia and cancer than people living in the U.S.

 Meat is typically eaten only a few times a month in most of the blue zones, while sheep or goat milk, eggs, and fish are eaten more often, usually a couple of times per week.
 Centenarians in the blue zones usually eat animal-based meals on occasion, such as for holidays, festivals or when they have access to meat from their neighborhood farmers.